mit-quest/sports-analytics/dataset_preparation/README.md

 Infrastructure that will be used
 * A GCP bucket where the extracted keypoints will be accessed from
-* A GCP virtual machine to run OpenPose on
+* A GCP virtual machine to prepare the datasets on

 ### Workflow

-1. If the clips are not in a GCP bucket, see the previous workflow [Copy prepared video data into the cloud for storage and usage]().
+1. If the skeletal keypoints are not in a GCP bucket, see the previous workflow [Extract skeletal keypoints from videos with OpenPose]().